The internet has enabled thousands of snake oil salesmen to sell naive rubes on preposterous ways to diagnose their health.

 Typically, having an odd colored poop isn’t a cause for alarm—it’s probably due to what you ate last.

-Green vegetables, red fruits and vegetables, and some medicines can all change the color of your bowel movements.
+Green vegetables, red fruits and vegetables, and some medicines can all change your poop color.
 So how do you know when to sound the alarm?
 Here are the colors to watch out for.

 This is literally a red flag, and the color you should be most on alert for, along with black stool.
 But it shouldn’t cause a panic.
 The first thing you should do if you see red is think about what you ate last.
 For example, beets can color your stool for up to two days after eating them.
 Other foods that can have this effect are tomatoes, food coloring, and cranberries.